OPEC keeps oil output target steady-delegates

 "There is a risk that prices will fall, uncontrolled, to levels from which it will be very difficult subsequently to bring them back," said Yousfi.

-Iran, often at odds with Saudi Arabia at OPEC, is displeased that higher Saudi output has pushed oil prices down just as its exports drop because of Western sanctions against its nuclear program.
+Iran, often at odds with Saudi Arabia at OPEC, is displeased that higher Saudi output has pushed oil prices down just as its exports drop because of Western sanctions against its nuclear programme.

 "We object to the drop in prices," said Iranian Oil Minister Rostam Qasemi.